AltBeacon/android-beacon-library/requesting_permission.md

 ## Requesting permissions at runtime

 You must also add code like the following to an Activity.
-Use the first code block if you target SDK 29+ and the scone
+Use the first code block if you target SDK 29+ and the second block if you are using an earlier target SDK

 Code block 1:  For targetSDK=29 or higher